texfaq/texfaq.github.io/FAQ-getnff.md

 date: 2014-06-10
 ---

-# Getting ''free'' fonts not in your distribution

 Some fonts are free to use, but may not be sold.
 This creates a dilemma for distributions: users may want the fonts, but since the distribution is also available on a DVD for sale, the fonts may